3 Things to Know About New Year’s Resolutions

-In addition, We just elected a President who will serve us for the next four years.
-I trust our people and processes to make it work and I have confidence in my ability to handle whatever happens.
+In addition, we just elected a President who will serve us for the next four years.
+Even though I don’t agree with him on a lot of things, I trust our people and processes to make it work and I have confidence in my ability to handle whatever happens.
 So now, instead of having unrealistic expectations that lead to stress and unhappiness, I’m going to focus on my mental and physical health, relationships, and finances.

 Happy New Year!
 And thank you for reading.
 If you enjoyed this story, I would greatly appreciate if you could click the ❤ button below so others can read it here on Medium.